tarasmatsyk/tarasmatsyk.com/content/posts/2-how-to-version-pytorch-models.md

 "
 ---

-Every time new model arrives (because it is trained for a month or new ImageNet challange happens) we need to update our models in production.
+Every time new model arrives (because it is trained for a month or new ImageNet challenge happens) we need to update our models in production.
 The question "How do you I know which model is running at the moment?" appears over and over again.
-As [PyTorch 1.0 came out recently](https://github.com/pytorch/pytorch/releases/tag/v1.0.0) there are a few features that I am personally a big fun of.
+As [PyTorch 1.0 came out recently](https://github.com/pytorch/pytorch/releases/tag/v1.0.0) there are a few features that I am personally a big fan of.
 One of them is `torch.hub`.

 So how did we store `~files` before?

 ### The old way
 I will describe one option and will be looking forward to hearing the next paragraph as an answer.
-If we have two files with different version, what do we do?
+If we have two files with a different version, what do we do?
 I mean, not we, engineers, what would your mom do?
-If she is more or less advanced users anyone would think of either `date.now` as a version control.
+If you are a more or less advanced user, a good idea might be using a `date.now` as a version control.
 Any photographers here?
 When you do not care about data you can move right to the versioning:

 - v1/mydeepnet21